Online Help in the CLI

 The Junos OS CLI includes comprehensive system of online help, which includes several options for getting help any time.

 Getting Online Help from the Junos OS Command-Line Interface

 The Junos OS command-line interface (CLI) has a context-sensitive online help feature that enables you to access information about commands and statements from the Junos OS CLI.

 Getting Help About Commands

 Information about commands is provided at each level of the CLI command hierarchy.
-You can type a question mark to get help about commands:
+You can type a question mark (?) to get context-relevant help about commands.

 Possible completions: clear Clear information in the system configure Manipulate software configuration information file Perform file operations help Provide help information mtrace Trace mtrace packets from source to receiver. monitor Real-time debugging ping Ping a remote target quit Exit the management session request Make system-level requests restart Restart a software process set Set CLI properties, date, time, craft display text show Show information about the system ssh Open a secure shell to another host start Start a software process telnet Telnet to another host test Diagnostic debugging commands traceroute Trace the route to a remote host user@host>

-If you type the question mark after entering the complete name of a command or command option, the CLI lists the available commands and options and then redisplays the command names and options that you typed.
+If you type the question mark after entering the complete name of a command or command option, the CLI lists the available commands and options and then re-displays the command names and options you typed.

 user@host> clear ?